 open/close all folders

-- The Sonic OVA had an intense, islandy, techno track known as "South Island".
+- Sonic the Hedgehog: The Movie had an intense, islandy, techno track known as "South Island".
 And it was only used for about five seconds, through a crackling stereo no less.
 It was used in trailers for the OVA too, so, luckily, people managed to rip the entire track.